Return to site

 If you're looking for a quality prenatal vitamin with REAL bioavailable nutrients to support you and baby, go purchase my herbal Prenatal & Beyond Multivitamins from the apothecary.

 Find words that end with "ate" or "ide" in the list of ingredients.
 These words indicate that the manufacturer used synthetic materials for increasing the vitamin's potency and stability.
+Why?
+Because the synthetic isolated form is often less effective and stable on it's own.
 Some words to look for include nitrate, acetate, sodium ascorbate, sodium benzoate, chloride, hydrochloride, silicon dioxide and titanium dioxide.

-Find the synthetic form of the vitamin listed under the ingredient list.
-Natural vitamins come from natural food sources.
-If you see the vitamin listed as the vitamin itself, such as "vitamin D," then it's likely sure to be the synthetic version.
-Look for food sources such as "citrus" instead of "vitamin C" or "parsley" instead of "vitamin K."
+Natural vitamins come from real whole food sources.
+If you see the vitamin listed as the vitamin itself, such as "vitamin D," then it's sure to be the synthetic version.
+Look for food sources such as "citrus" instead of "vitamin C" or "parsley" instead of "vitamin K." This is what indicate the supplement is derived from real food sources.

-Before shopping for vitamin supplements, know what to look for in a vitamin product that may cause harm to you and baby's health.
+Before buying cheap vitamin supplements, know what to look for in a vitamin product that reveals it's quality and authenticy.
+Synthetic supplements can cause harm to you and baby's health.

 Love and health,